Irrela/Irrela.github.io/_posts/english/2023-03-21-IELTS-Writing.md

 ## Thank you letter

-### Getting a desired job td-
+### Getting a desired job

-You recently attended a job interview with XYZ Company and were selected for the position.
+> You recently attended a job interview with XYZ Company and were selected for the position.
 Write a letter to the hiring manager to express your gratitude for the opportunity and to confirm your acceptance of the job offer.
+>

-In your letter, you should:
+> In your letter, you should:
+>

-- Begin by expressing your appreciation for the interview opportunity.
+> - Begin by expressing your appreciation for the interview opportunity.
-- Confirm your acceptance of the job offer.
+> - Confirm your acceptance of the job offer.
-- Mention your enthusiasm for joining the company and your willingness to start on the agreed-upon date.
+> - Mention your enthusiasm for joining the company and your willingness to start on the `agreed-upon` date.
-- Provide your contact information for further communication.
+> - Provide your contact information for further communication.

+Dear hiring manager,

+I hope this letter finds you well.
+I'm writing to extend heartfelt `gratitude(appreciation)` for the opportunity to interview with XYZ Company and to confirm my acceptance of the job offer.

+Receiving the `email` containing the job offer this morning was truly a moment of surprise and joy for me. `I couldn't help but` `double-check` to ensure I wasn't dreaming, as this position aligns perfectly with my `career aspirations`, and I am genuinely `excited about` the prospect of joining your `esteemed` company.
+I want to assure you that the discussed start date is entirely `feasible for` me, and I will be ready to `commence my role on that day`.

+`Regarding` my contact information, I have already updated my current address and phone number in the company's employee system.
+I have also `attached these details` `for your convenience`.
+Please feel free to contact me(`reach out`) if any additional information is needed.

+Once again, thanks for your attention(consideration) and time `throughout` the `recruitment process`.
+I am eagerly looking forward to `becoming a part of the XYZ Company team` and `contributing my best to` its success.

+Best regards,
+Employee